LLLisa/ReduxGeneralStore/README.md

 ### Properties

-This is the object returned when you create an instance of the GeneralStore class using the `new` keyword.
+The GS object is returned when you create an instance of the GeneralStore class using the `new` keyword.
 It has three(3) properties:

 - `GS.baseUrl`